temporalio/documentation/docs-src/app-dev-context/testing-activities.md

   - guide-context
 ---

 An Activity can be tested with a mock Activity environment, which provides a way to mock the Activity context, listen to Heartbeats, and cancel the Activity.
-This allows you to test the Activity in isolation by calling it directly, without needing to create a Worker to run the Activity.
+This behavior allows you to test the Activity in isolation by calling it directly, without needing to create a Worker to run the Activity.